Price Escalation Clauses | What You Need to Know as Lumber Prices Soar!

 Price escalation clauses have never been more important than in 2021!
-While recent weeks have shown a decrease in futures trading for the lumber market, a downward trend in pricing remains weeks to months away.
+Recent weeks have shown a decrease in futures trading for the lumber market.
+Nevertheless, a downward trend in pricing remains weeks to months away.
 During this time, builders must still write contracts and sell homes.
 Questions looming over contracts include: Have we reached the peak in prices?
 Will prices come down or go up significantly?
 When can we expect this relief?
 How do I write contracts in the meantime?

 Lumber Prices Soar

 2020 saw a complete interruption in the supply chain for homebuilders.
-The hardest hit area was felt directly in the pocket as lumber production has yet to fully recover.
-Homebuilders have had to scramble to protect their business and most have struggled to do it in a way that avoids buyers walking away from the table.
+The hardest-hit area was felt directly in the pocket as lumber production has yet to fully recover.
+Homebuilders have had to scramble to protect their businesses.
+Most have struggled to do it in a way that avoids buyers walking away from the table.

 Some builders report 3,000 sq. ft floor plans that had lumber costs under $25,000 a year ago, now cost almost $100,000 for the same amount of lumber!
 That’s a staggering 400% rise in costs.
 Stretch that across multiple projects and losses on bids can be in the millions quickly.

 An NAHB study found that 1 in 5 single-home builders have been forced to delay construction on multiple contracts!
 For many builders, pausing construction is not an option.
 Here are some solutions to consider as you face these unprecedented times.